See also information for Sessional Lecturers.

 An equivalent rank should include ranks with equivalent experience; for example, a new Assistant Professor at UBC would be considered to have previous years in rank if s/he had previous experience in teaching, research and service in previous appointments.

 It is necessary that the number of years in an equivalent rank be determined at the time of hire, and communicated to the new appointee in writing, preferably in the offer letter so that the new hire can indicate acceptance with their placement on the CPI scale.

 This process is important to ensure that starting salaries are appropriate.
 It is also an important step to ensure that all appointees are treated fairly and to avoid future salary anomalies and inequities; new appointees with prior experience who are placed at the bottom of the CPI scale are placed at an advantage over new appointees whose experience is solely at UBC.

 Please indicate the number of years in an equivalent rank on the Faculty Appointment Form in the “Prev Exp Yrs In Rank” box prior to submission.
-If the year in rank is greater than “0″, please complete a Years in Rank and attach to the Faculty Appointment Form.
+A Years in Rank (DOC) form must be completed for each new faculty appointment; please attach to the Faculty Appointment Form.

 If you have any questions regarding this procedure, please feel free to contact Faculty Relations at email@example.com.

 In order to implement the Agreement on Conditions of Appointment for Sessional and Part-Time Faculty Members, it is essential that Faculty Relations be provided with accurate information regarding the full-time equivalent (“FTE”) service attributable to each appointment.
 This section provides the basic procedure that should be followed: